 With a 90Hz refresh rate on both headsets and asynchronous spacewarp on the Rift for 90 fps VR, this means there are 233 million pixels flying at your face every second, making for a grown-up VR experience versus the 60Hz Samsung Gear VR.

 HTC Vive and Oculus Rift also have a wider 110-degree field of view (measured diagonally).
 This causes the virtual reality world to feel as if it truly wraps around your head.

 You're not going to be able to break free of the required computer, though, as both headsets have to be tethered to a powerful Windows machine with a number of cables in order to function.
 A wireless dongle developed by TPCast in conjunction with HTC is in the works, however, to provide “a seamless tether-less high-end PC VR experience” for the Vive.

 What’s more, besides the 37 sensors in the Vive headset that provide fluid, seamless movement, there's also a front-facing camera that can make a virtual world of difference.
 HTC's camera allows for a Chaperone safety system, casting a blue outline on walls and objects when you get too close.
 You can even turn it on for a Matrix-like look at everything at once.

-At the same time, third parties like Intel are designing additional camera add-ons for the Vive that allow for improved hand-tracking and real-time environment scanning to avoid walking into obstacles.
+At the same time, third parties such as Intel are designing additional camera add-ons for the Vive that allow for improved hand-tracking and real-time environment scanning to avoid walking into obstacles.
 And, with Valve having made its tracking tech royalty-free, more developers will be able to create similar accessories for the Vive.